-a rough, harsh voice.
-"He lies on the track as limp as a conger."
+"He lies on the track as a rough, harsh voice. limp as a conger."

-"Ah, poor Pete!" muttered another.
-"He'll never deal a card or drain a glass of the right
+"Ah, poor Pete!" muttered another. never deal a card or drain a glass of the right

 Cognac again."

 "There you lie, mine goot vriend," said the injured man, in weak, quavering tones.
 "And I will prove that you lie if you have a flaschen in your pocket."